CEED/libCEED/examples/solids/index.md

 where $\bm{P} \cdot \hat{\bm{N}}|_{\partial\Omega}$ is replaced by any prescribed force/traction boundary condition written in terms of the initial configuration.
 This equation contains material/constitutive nonlinearities in defining $\bm S(\bm E)$, as well as geometric nonlinearities through $\bm P = \bm F\, \bm S$, $\bm E(\bm F)$, and the body force $\bm g$, which must be pulled back from the current configuration to the initial configuration.
-Discretization of {math:numref}`hyperelastic-weak-form-initial` produces a finite-dimensional system of nonlinear algebraic equations, which we solve using Newton-Raphson methods.
+Discretization of {eq}`hyperelastic-weak-form-initial` produces a finite-dimensional system of nonlinear algebraic equations, which we solve using Newton-Raphson methods.
 One attractive feature of Galerkin discretization is that we can arrive at the same linear system by discretizing the Newton linearization of the continuous form; that is, discretization and differentiation (Newton linearization) commute.

 ### Newton linearization

-To derive a Newton linearization of {math:numref}`hyperelastic-weak-form-initial`, we begin by expressing the derivative of {math:numref}`1st2nd` in incremental form,
+To derive a Newton linearization of {eq}`hyperelastic-weak-form-initial`, we begin by expressing the derivative of {eq}`1st2nd` in incremental form,

 $$
 \diff \bm P = \frac{\partial \bm P}{\partial \bm F} \!:\! \diff \bm F = \diff \bm F\, \bm S + \bm F \underbrace{\frac{\partial \bm S}{\partial \bm E} \!:\! \diff \bm E}_{\diff \bm S}